 A waveform measurement can include pre-data and post-data.
-Pre-data is extra data taken before the rise time of the pulse; post-data is extra data taken after the fall time (see figure below).
-See Waveform measurement timing (on page 4-30) for details on measurement timing for pre-data and post-data.
+Pre-data is extra data taken before the rise time of the pulse; post-data is extra data taken after the fall time, as shown in the following figure.
+See Waveform measurement timing (on page 4-28) for details on measurement timing for pre-data and post-data.